OPN48/pyLogmanage/README.md

 1.how to install:

-you can use the git command clone that repository in to your logs path:
+you can use the git command clone this repository in to your logs path:
 ```
 $cd {your log path}
 $git clone --recursive https://github.com/OPN48/pyLogmanage.git